-- Arnold started as a privately owned manufacturer over 100 years ago in northern Illinois. - The founder, Bion Arnold, was a world famous electrical engineer and inventor.
-His son, Robert, took over the running of the company until the late 1960's. - In the 1950's, Arnold was sold to Allegheny Steel Company (Allegheny Ludlum, Allegheny International) and remained part of Allegheny until 1986. - It was during the Allegheny ownership period that Arnold developed its rolling mill capabilities and many of the electrical steel grades such as Arnon 5 and Arnon 7. - Product development continued and today Arnold's Rolled Products Division provides the highest available quality strip and foil in dozens of materials, both magnetic and non-magnetic.
+- First let's introduce Arnold Magnetic Technologies. - Arnold started as a privately owned manufacturer over 100 years ago in northern Illinois. - The founder, Bion Arnold, was a world famous electrical engineer and inventor.
+His son, Robert, took over the running of the company from the 1940's until the late 1960's. - In the 1950's, Arnold was sold to Allegheny Steel Company (Allegheny Ludlum, Allegheny International) and remained part of Allegheny until 1986. - It was during the Allegheny ownership period that Arnold developed its rolling mill capabilities and many of the electrical steel grades such as Arnon[TM] 5 and Arnon[TM] 7. - Product development continued and today Arnold's Rolled Products Division provides the highest available quality strip and foil in dozens of materials, both magnetic and non-magnetic.